posm/posm-build/live/README.md

 sudo apt install make lxd pigz snapcraft p7zip-full xorriso isolinux lxd init  # accepting all defaults
 ```
-For the above environment, we also needed to delete `-p docker` from [line 14 of the Makefile](https://github.com/posm/posm-build/blob/master/live/Makefile#L14).

 To create a Live Installer ISO, run: